asalur/asalur/README.md

 - 👋 Hi, I’m @asalur
 - 👀 I’m interested in tech
 - 🌱 I’m currently learning JS and OOP
-- 💞️ I’m looking to collaborate on the future.
+- 💞️ I’m looking to collaborate with the future.
 - 📫 How to reach me - here.

 <!---